-UUIDs as Identities in C++
+UUIDs as Identities in C#

 The Ice object model assumes that object identities are globally unique.
-One way of ensuring that uniqueness is to use UUIDs (Universally Unique Identifiers) as identities.
-The IceUtil namespace contains a helper function to create such identities:
+One way of ensuring that uniqueness is to use UUIDs (Universally Unique Identifiers) as identities. .NET provides a helper function that we can use to create such identities: